schef/schef.github.io/_posts/21-12-2015-masterclass-16.md

 **16-01-07** A H major chord and than a black tone.
 OVR.

+**16-01** Any white major chord and than a black tone.
+OVR.

 Black major chords

-**16-02** Any black major chord and than a white tone.
-OVR.

 **16-02-01** A C# major chord and than a white tone.
 OVR.